magnetro1/MVC2GEN/projects/Entelechy_L3/entelechy.md

 * Post-Death, make it look like the dummy is supposed to come out from the right side of the screen, when they come out from the left.
 * Ruby, Tron, Rogue-AA, Chain, Trip, Barrel, DHC, Auto-Assist again 1F on DC?
-* Pause On sentinel unblockable
+* Pause On Sentinel unblockable

 ## OK ✅